 Step 8: Proofread your document

-Once you have written your selection criteria, the last step is to proofread the document before sending it to the employer.
+Once you have written your key selection criteria, the last step is to proofread the document before sending it to the employer.
 Avoid mistakes like incomplete sentences, misspelled words, and grammatical errors.

 Tips to Address Selection Criteria

-The following are a few tips that you can use to write effective selection criteria
+The following are a few tips that you can use to write effective selection criteria and optimize the selection process-

 - Use simple language to write the selection criteria.
 Avoid using jargon and complicated words that can make readers lose interest in your application.